 “Understanding the difference between required content and permissible content is important, because debt collectors who send letters which do not contain the required information will be at risk of violating the law,” says John Bedard, owner at Bedard Law Group.

-This guide discusses different elements of MVN and how debt collectors can navigate the trickiest pieces of the MVN.
-This guide should make it easier for debt collectors to incorporate the MVN into existing collection systems and make formatting and other permissible changes for Reg F.
+This guide discusses different elements of MVN and how debt collectors can navigate the trickiest pieces of the demand letters.
+This guide should make it easier for debt collectors to incorporate the MVN template for demand letters into existing collection systems and make formatting and other permissible changes for Reg F.

 Model Validation Notice Must-Haves

 Collectors who use the model validation notice are protected by a “safe harbor” against claims that the collector’s letter does not comply the content and format requirements of Reg F. Those content requirements include:

 - Information about the debt, including

 - Debt Collector’s name and mailing address

 - Name of the original creditor as of the itemization date